Dextroamphetamine

 • Any sores or wounds on the fingers or toes.

 • Sudden deaths have happened in people with some heart problems or heart defects.
 Tell the doctor if your child has any heart problem or defect.
+Tell the doctor if a family member has an abnormal heartbeat or died suddenly.
 Get medical help right away if your child has any signs of heart problems like chest pain, abnormal heartbeat, or severe dizziness or passing out.

 • New or worse behavior and mood changes like change in thinking, anger, and hallucinations have happened with this drug.
 Tell the doctor if your child or a family member has any mental or mood problems like depression or bipolar illness, or if a family member has committed suicide.
 Call the doctor right away if your child has hallucinations; change in the way your child acts; or signs of mood changes like depression, thoughts of suicide, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.